 Corn feedstock supplies and costs are represented in the LFMM as corn supply curves, defined using U.S. corn supply and cost data and corn-to-ethanol data provided by Polysys in the NEMS Renewable Fuels Module (RFM).
-Operating costs of corn ethanol plants are from the U.S. Department of Agriculture (USDA) survey of ethanol plant costs.8 Energy requirements come from a study about energy consumption by corn and ethanol producers.9
+Operating costs of corn ethanol plants are from the U.S. Department of Agriculture (USDA) survey of ethanol plant costs.
+Energy requirements come from a study about energy consumption by corn and ethanol producers.

-Biodiesel and renewable diesel feedstock

-Biodiesel and renewable diesel feedstock supplies include seed oils, yellow grease, and white grease.
+- Biodiesel and renewable diesel feedstock supplies include seed oils, yellow grease, and white grease.
 Seed oils include soybean, cottonseed, sunflower, and canola oils.
 All seed oil supplies, except soybean oils, are provided externally to NEMS.
 The price and supply data for soybean oil come from Polysys in the RFM.
-Based on a 2019 to 2020 estimate by USDA10 in July 2020, the LFMM assumes that 34.3% of the soybean oil supply is used for biodiesel.
-We use the soybean oil price as a proxy for defining the price in the seed oil supply curves.
-The supply data for yellow and white grease that are available for biodiesel production are a function of regional population, fat production, and an estimate of how much fat is available for biodiesel production.
-Corresponding costs are about 67.5% of soybean oil supply costs.
+Based on a 2019 to 2020 estimate by USDA in July 2020, the LFMM assumes that 34.3% of the soybean oil supply is used for biodiesel.
+The soybean oil price is used as a proxy for defining the price in the seed oil supply curves.
+The supply data for yellow and white grease available for biodiesel production are a function of regional population, fat production, and an estimate of how much fat is available for biodiesel production.
+Corresponding costs are about 67.5% of soybean oil supply costs. - The RFM in NEMS provides cellulosic (biomass) feedstock supply and costs.

-Biomass feedstock

-The RFM in NEMS provides cellulosic (biomass) feedstock supply and costs.
 Initial capital costs for biomass cellulosic ethanol come from a research project that reviewed cost estimates from multiple sources.
-Operating costs and credits for excess electricity generated at biomass ethanol plants are from a survey of literature.11

-Ethanol exports

-Demand curves for ethanol exports allow corn ethanol to be exported.
-The curve is an isoelastic demand curve built from an initial price, quantity, and elasticity (P_o , Q_o , ε =-0.4).
-For historical years, we estimate P_o to be 50% higher than the historical domestic wholesale ethanol price, and Po grows 1% each projection year.
-We assume Q_o to grow 2.5% from the previous year, beginning with historical 2019 levels.
-P_o is in dollars per barrel (\$/b), and Q_o is in thousand barrels per calendar day (Mb/cd).

-Ethanol imports

-Ethanol import supply curves represent sugarcane ethanol available for import from Brazil.
-The curve is an isoelastic supply curve built from an initial price, quantity, and elasticity (P_o , Q_o , ε =0.4).
-For historical years, we estimate P_o to be 2% higher than the historical domestic wholesale ethanol price, and P_o grows 2% each projection year.
-We assume Q_o to grow 1% from the previous year, beginning with historical 2019 levels (P_o in \$/b, Q_o in Mb/cd).

-Renewable Fuel Standard (RFS)

-Modeling the RFS in EISA2007 required a number of assumptions:

-- The penetration of cellulosic ethanol into the market is limited to one operational plant before 2023. - Methyl ester biodiesel (FAME) production contributes 1.50 credits toward the advanced requirement - Renewable diesel fuel contributes 1.70 credits toward the biomass-based diesel requirement. - Diesel from biomass pyrolysis and Fischer-Tropsch contribute 1.70 credits toward the cellulosic requirement. - Cellulosic drop-in gasoline contributes 1.54 credits toward the cellulosic requirement. - Imported sugarcane ethanol from Brazil contributes 1 credit and counts toward the advanced renewable requirement. - Separate biofuel waivers can be activated for each of the four RFS fuel categories. - Renewable diesel is compatible with diesel engines without significant infrastructure modification (either in vehicles or delivery infrastructure). - Ethanol is consumed as E10, E15, or E85 with no intermediate blends.
-The cost of placing E85 pumps at the most economical stations is spread over diesel and gasoline pump costs.
+Operating costs and credits for excess electricity generated at biomass ethanol plants are from a survey of literature. - Demand curves for ethanol exports allow corn ethanol to be exported.
+The curve is an isoelastic demand curve built from an initial price, quantity, and elasticity (Po, Qo, eps=-0.4).
+For historical years, we estimate Po to be 50% higher than the historical domestic wholesale ethanol price, and Po grows 1% each projection year.
+We assume Qo to grow 2.5% from the previous year, beginning with historical 2019 levels.
+Po is in dollars per barrel (\$/b), and Qo is in thousand barrels per calendar day (Mb/cd). - Ethanol import supply curves represent sugarcane ethanol available for import from Brazil.
+The curve is an isoelastic supply curve built from an initial price, quantity, and elasticity (Po, Qo, eps=0.4).
+For historical years, we estimate Po to be 2% higher than the historical domestic wholesale ethanol price, and Po grows 2% each projection year.
+We assume Qo to grow 1% from the previous year, beginning with historical 2019 levels (Po in \$/b, Qo in Mb/cd). - Modeling the Renewable Fuel Standard (RFS) in EISA2007 required several assumptions: - The penetration of cellulosic ethanol into the market is limited before 2023 to several planned projects with aggregate nameplate capacity of about 18.2 million gallons per year.
+Planned capacity through 2021 for pyrolysis and biomass-to-liquids (BTL) processes is about 46 million gallons per year. - Methyl ester biodiesel (FAME) production contributes 1.50 credits toward the advanced mandate. - Renewable diesel fuel contributes 1.70 credits toward the biomass-based diesel mandate. - Diesel from biomass pyrolysis and Fischer-Tropsch contribute 1.70 credits toward the cellulosic mandate. - Cellulosic drop-in gasoline contributes 1.54 credits toward the cellulosic mandate. - Imported sugarcane ethanol from Brazil contributes 1 credit and counts toward the advanced renewable mandate. - Separate biofuel waivers can be activated for each of the four RFS fuel categories. - Renewable diesel and BTL diesel are compatible with diesel engines without significant infrastructure modification (either in vehicles or delivery infrastructure).